mevdschee/symfony-session-tests/README.md

     sudo apt install memcached php-memcached redis php-redis

+You can install the Symfony dependencies of this script using:

+    wget getcomposer.org/composer.phar
+    php composer.phar install

 You need PHP 7.4 or higher to run the code.

 ## Using the handlers